-Academic mentors are students’ first point of contact with the academic community and it is a positive worthwhile relationship for academics and students: “I think the time with your mentor, it’s very important when you see your mentor, that it is just you and your mentor” (Second Year Undergraduate Student).
+Academic mentors are students’ first point of contact with the academic community and it is a positive worthwhile relationship for both academics and students.

 The portal is the outcome of a multi-year research project into academic support at LSE involving staff and students.
 To access further information please click on the tabs below with separate information and resources for staff and students:

 Academic Mentoring Key Contacts for Staff and Students

 Academic Mentors Community of Practice

 In response to the COVID-19 pandemic the Eden Centre has established an Academic Mentors Community of Practice which meets fortnightly.
 If you would like to join the community of practice please get in touch with Dr Akile Ahmet, Academic Developer for Inclusive Education: email@example.com.

 Stephanie Lambert, Undergraduate Tutor and Academic Mentor to all second and third year BSc Management students at LSE.

 Kasia Krajniewska, Undergraduate Tutor to 3rd year students, LSE Department of Economics.